Should I Use Fidelity’s BrokerageLink?

 Without seeing your specific standard 401(k) investment options, it’s hard to say if fees are higher or lower when compared to investments that can be found in your BrokerageLink window.
 Most likely you will have access to investments that have both lower and higher fees.
 You have to tap into your investment knowledge to determine if higher fees justify themselves in the long run or just a drag on your performance?

 In recent years, employers have been better at reducing fees within their standard investment options.
+So if you have been utilizing the BrokerageLink feature for many years because of the access to lower-fee investments, that may have changed and is worth revisiting.

 Employer Chosen Investments